Documenting Ramari Hatohobei, the Tobian language, a severely endangered Micronesian language

 Tobian is a nuclear Micronesian language belonging to the Oceanic subgroup of the Austronesian language family.

-We recorded videos of stories, songs, prayers, a poem, histories, meetings, and Bible readings.
-We also recorded discussions of fishing techniques, canoe building, taro gardening, basket making, medicines and sickness, and other topics.
+This collection consists of 88 bundles containing Tobian language material, including video stories, songs, prayers, a poem, Bible readings, conversations, community meetings, and histories.
+We also recorded discussions of fishing techniques, canoe building, basket making, taro gardening, medicines and sickness, and other topics.

 The goal of this project was to provide a resource base of well-documented Tobian language use.
 This resource base, intended for the use of the Tobian community now and in the future as well as for use by linguists, consists primarily of video records of people speaking Tobian in various contexts and covering various topics.
 This small grant awarded by ELDP supported a year’s work in 2013-2014.
 Three month-long research trips to Palau were separated by time processing and analyzing material collected in the field and preparing for the next trip.